Stellawinnie/attachment/README.md

 # attachment
 An online attachment portal
--companies
-  -post attachments or jobs
+Companies can; post attachments or jobs and view applicants who have applied and their credentials.
-  -view applicants who have applied and their credentials -normal user(students or people looking for jobs) -Apply for an attachment or job attaching their cvs
+A normal user(students or people looking for jobs) can; Apply for an attachment or job attaching their resumes.